RickStrahl/BlogPosts/2019-02/Using-.NET-Standard-with-Full-Framework-.NET/UsingNetStandardWithFullFrameworkNet.md

 This multi-targeted package when added to a full .NET Framework project will use the NET46 assemblies and **not clutter up your project** with all those extra dependencies even on my original .NET 4.6.2.

+And I'm back to being able to keep up with the latest versions of LibGit2Sharp in Markdown Monster.

 **We have a Winner!**

 ##AD##

-I think that was a smart move on LibGit2Sharp's part.
+I think that this was a smart move on LibGit2Sharp's part.
 It's in vogue to .NET Standard All the Things, but practicality and more than likely the sheer numbers of user base often speak louder than the latest fad.
 I  **was not planning on upgrading** LibGit2Sharp to the .NET Standard only version, **because of the DLL dependencies** - that's enough of a blocker for me.
 Although I tried out running on .NET 4.7.2 which didn't add the extra assembly load, that doesn't really help me because 4.7.2 still excludes too many people from my user base without a forced .NET Framework upgrade which otherwise offers minimal benefits especially to end users.

+### Library Authors: Don't target only .NET Standard if you work on Full Framework!

-If you are a library author, multi-targeting in using the SDK Style project format is [fairly easy to set up](https://weblog.west-wind.com/posts/2017/Jun/22/MultiTargeting-and-Porting-a-NET-Library-to-NET-Core-20) and assuming your library doesn't depend on some of the newest features that are in .NET Standard that didn't exist previously, there are usually no code changes required to compile both for .NET Standard or Full Framework.
+If you are a library author, multi-targeting in the newer .NET SDK Style project format is [fairly easy to set up](https://weblog.west-wind.com/posts/2017/Jun/22/MultiTargeting-and-Porting-a-NET-Library-to-NET-Core-20) and assuming your library doesn't depend on some of the newest features that are in .NET Standard that didn't exist previously, there are usually no code changes required to compile both for .NET Standard or Full Framework.

 > For the time being I think any popular 3rd party library that is expected to work on full .NET Framework, **should continue to ship a full framework target** in addition to .NET Standard.